zhangyazhong/verdictdb/docs/how-to-add-driver.md

 }
 ```

-The current implementation for Hive is straightforward with the use of *rand()* function.
+The current implementation of the method for Hive is straightforward with its use of *rand()* function.
 The *param* argument contains information for creating a sample table, but it is not required to use this information in this method.

 ##### c) public String modOfHash(String col, int mod)
 This method returns a field expression that will go into a SELECT statement.
 The expression should get a hash value by applying a hash function to the column named **col**, then perform a modulo operation on the hash value with **mod** as a divisor.